Informaldevs/rentmo-legal/account-deletion.md

 **Last Updated:** January 2025

-Rentmo respects your right to control your personal data.
-You may delete your Rentmo account and associated data at any time.
+Rentmo is intended for users who are **18 years of age or older**.
+Eligible users may delete their account and associated data at any time.

 ---